tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 * Then we are going to set the `userBalance` to 0.

-The final vulnerability that we're going to fix isn't a complicated but one that is extremely important.
-Highlight the `mint` function and pose the following question to the class.
+ Now highlight the `mint` function and pose the following question to the class.

 ```solidity
 function mint(address recipient, uint value) public {